 We sell our products to a limited number of OEM customers, many of which are also our competitors with in-house X-ray component manufacturing operations.
+We had one customer during fiscal year 2022 that accounted for 17% of our revenue.
+Our ten largest customers as a group accounted for approximately 52%, 51% and 52% of our revenue for fiscal years 2022, 2021 and 2020, respectively.
 Although we seek to broaden our customer base, we will continue to depend on sales to a relatively small number of major customers.
 Because we often take significant time to replace lost business, it is likely that our operating results would be materially and adversely affected if one or more of our major OEM customers were to cancel, delay, or reduce orders in the future.